ibm-cloud-docs/log-analysis/cloud_services.md

 | [{{site.data.keyword.databases-for-redis_full_notm}}](/docs/services/databases-for-redis?topic=databases-for-redis-about#about-databases-for-redis) | {{site.data.keyword.databases-for-redis_full_notm}} is a managed service that is hosted in the {{site.data.keyword.cloud_notm}} and integrated with other {{site.data.keyword.cloud_notm}} services.  |
 {: caption="List of database services" caption-side="top"}

+You can monitor logs through the {{site.data.keyword.la_short}} instance that is configured to receive platform services logs in the location where the service is running.
+{: note}

-These **database services** are enabled in the US-South region only.
+These database services are enabled in the US-South region only.